 You can find examples of impact and probability interpretations on the Internet.
 Moreover, I will share some below.

 However, I strongly recommend you to refer to them as a starting point only.

-I suggest you to take some time to develop the interpretations that are aligned with your organizational environment.
+I suggest you take some time to develop the interpretations that are aligned with your organizational environment.

 Here is an example of Impact Interpretation Map: